christianmoya/Expected_Income_After_College/README.md

 Because my predictive target is binary, I chose to go with a LogisticRegression model using Scikit Learn.
 After toying with test size and class weights, I moved over to a LogisticRegression model using statsmodels.
 Doing so allowed me to find the coefficients for each feature and narrow down the features based on p-value.

 ## Evaluate (College_Data_Preparation_and_Model)
-Baseline model had an AUC score of .796, an accuracy score of 91%, and a recall score of 22%.
-This is problematic, because recall is more important, given we would want to classify false if they are false.
+Baseline model had an AUC score of .796, an accuracy score of 91%, and a precision score of 50%.
+This is problematic, because we don't want to give false positives. allowing a student to think the school they attend would offer $60,000 upon graduation when it shoudln't.
 It would just be sad if a student went to a school, thinking they're supposed to make $60,000, but they don't.
 It would be a surprise and delight if someone went to  a school, thinking it didn't classify with an expected income of $60,000, but it actually is.

 After multiple iterations.
 We have an AUC score of .929, an accuracy score of 95.3% and a recall score of 72.0%.